pgzip/pgzip/README.md

 **This package only replace the 'GzipFile' class and 'open', 'compress', 'decompress' functions of standard gzip module.
 It is not well tested for other class and function.**

 **As the first release version, some features are not yet supported, such as seek() and tell().
 Any contribution or improvement is appreciated.**

+## History

+This project is a fork of https://github.com/vinlyx/mgzip because we could not get in contact with vinlyx and we had bugfixes we wanted implemented.
+Thankyou to Vincent Li (@vinlyx) for all the hard work and if you ever come across this then feel free to get in contact.